mohitjain/mohitjain/_posts/2012-12-31-use-pluck-instead-of-collect-in-ruby-on-rails.md

 {% endhighlight %}

 ## Explanation
-‘pluck’ is on the db level.
+‘pluck’ is on the DB level.
 It will only query the particular field.
 [See this.][1]

  [1]: http://guides.rubyonrails.org/active_record_querying.html#pluck "pluck in ruby on rails"